Baton Rouge, Louisiana: Commuting

 The average one-way commute time in Baton Rouge is 26.5 minutes, slightly less than the U.S. average of 27.1 minutes.
 Interstates 10, 110 and 12, which feed into the city, are highly traveled and connected by highways and four-lane roads that connect the downtown business area to surrounding parishes.

 According to the 2016 American Community Survey, 81.9% of working Baton Rouge residents commuted by driving alone, 8.5% carpooled, 3% used public transportation, and 2.4% walked.
 About 1.2% used all other forms of transportation, including taxi, bicycle, and motorcycle.
 About 3.1% worked at home.
-The city of Baton Rouge has a higher than average percentage of households without a car.
-In 2015, 10.4 percent of Baton Rouge households lacked a car, and increased slightly to 11.4 percent in 2016.
+In 2015, 10.4 percent of Baton Rouge households lacked a car, and increased slightly to 11.4 percent in 2016; higher than average for a city of its size.
 The national average was 8.7 percent in 2016.
 Baton Rouge averaged 1.55 cars per household in 2016, compared to a national average of 1.8.